 A pantry is a place where you store your dry and canned goods.
 In older, larger houses, this could be a whole room, lined with shelves.
 But it can be a cabinet or a drawer in your kitchen if you are really short on space.
 In that case, you might want to see if you could pick up an old cabinet that could be cleaned up and turned into a small pantry.
 Now, what exactly should be put in that pantry?

 Many of these pantry stock items are no-brainers, things you have to have in the kitchen.
 But many items on our list are things you might not have thought about to keep a well-stocked pantry.

 Obviously, salt and pepper are essentials.
-In The Bachelor’s Kitchen, we like to keep at least two different kinds of salt on hand: kosher and regular table salt.
+In The Bachelor’s Kitchen, we like to keep at least three different kinds of salt on hand: in our case, kosher, popcorn, and regular table salt.
 You might choose a different three, but most cooks prefer kosher salt.
 For pepper, we have both a tin of pre-ground (makes for easier measuring in recipes) and a grinder filled with regular black peppercorns for freshly ground pepper, usually as a finishing to the dish.

 Along with the flour, you need granulated sugar.
 Even if you avoid sugar or use a sugar substitute, you will still need a small amount at least of regular sugar.
 Artificial sweeteners often don’t work well in cooking and baking.
 Even if you’re diabetic, a little bit of sugar should be okay as long as you count it in your carb intake.
 Sometimes, there’s just no substitute, especially in baking.